DIRACGrid/DIRAC/docs/source/DeveloperGuide/index.rst

 are discussed as well.
 More detailes on the available interfaces can be found in the :ref:`code_documentation` part.

-For every question, or comment, regarding specific development activities, including suggestion and comments to the `RFC <https://github.com/DIRACGrid/DIRAC/wiki/DIRAC-Requests-For-Comments-%28RFC%29>`_, the correct forum for is the `dirac-develop <https://groups.google.com/forum/#!forum/diracgrid-develop>`_ google group.
+For every question, or comment, please open a `GitHub issue <https://github.com/DIRACGrid/DIRAC/issues>`_.
 For everything operational, instead, you can write on the `dirac-grid <https://groups.google.com/forum/#!forum/diracgrid-forum>`_ group.